Akhil-Atyam/FLL_PathPlanner/README.md

 Run main.py

 Whenever the game changes, change the fll_mat.png file to the file of whatever the years game is, or if you want a custom field.
 I reccomend 1200x700, but you may have to adjust it based on your display.

+Note: This is the easier method I reccomend, but the code is not tweakable.

+Go to releases, and pick a release of your choice, then run that release.

+Install the llsp3 file and open it in spike prime for robot code.

 # Tuning